nwplus/external-templates/README.md

 yarn dev
 ```

+Yes the production env are opened to the public.
+No, it's not dangerous since we are handling permissions correctly from Firebase.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.